Preparing for Graduate School

 - Talk to and visit your academic support system, including advisors, counselors, professors, and graduate students.

 - Develop effective study habits and skills.

-- Attend workshops, tutorials, guest speakers and campus presenters.
+- Attend workshops, tutorials, guest speaker events and campus presenters.

-- Establish a solid GPA of at least 3.0.
+- Establish a GPA of at least 3.0.

 Prepare During Your Sophomore Year

 - Define and establish your personal, life, and career goals.